openMF/mifos-reporting-plugin/README.md

 ![alt text](https://github.com/openMF/fineract-pentaho/blob/1.8/img/screenshot_pentaho_report.png?raw=true)

-The API call (above) should not fail if you follow the steps as shown, and all conditions met for the version of Apache Fineract
+The API call (above) should not fail if you follow the steps as shown, and all conditions met for the version of Apache Fineract®

 If the API call (above) [fails with](https://issues.apache.org/jira/browse/FINERACT-1173) _`"There is no ReportingProcessService registered in the ReportingProcessServiceProvider for this report type: Pentaho"`_,